-Before beginning this repair, I recommend holding the window switch in the "down" position for several seconds (or until the motor stops) and then hold it "up" for 1-2 seconds.
+Before beginning this repair, I recommend holding the window switch in the "down" position for several seconds (or until the motor stops).
 If you hear any grinding or other unusual noises while doing this, release the switch immediately and do not continue to operate the motor.
-The reason for operating the switch is to feed the spiral cable back inside of the guide rail.
-(When the window bracket breaks, there is usually a piece of plastic that remains attached to the end of the spiral cable.
-If this piece has fed into the main tube, it is possible for it to become stuck and difficult to remove by hand, but the window motor often has enough power to push it back into the guide rail where it belongs.
+The reason for operating the switch is to attempt to feed the spiral cable back inside of the guide rail.
+When the window bracket breaks, there is usually a piece of plastic that remains attached to the end of the spiral cable.
+If the window switch has been held in the "up" position for too long, the broken piece of plastic will be pulled into the main tube.
+When that happens, it is possible for it to become stuck and difficult to remove by hand, but the window motor may have enough power to push it back into the guide rail where it belongs.
 Operating the switch in the "down" position will accomplish this.
-The reason for reversing it back up for a couple of seconds afterwards is to lift the spiral cable up several inches, making sure it is out of the way so that the window can be lifted high enough to gain access to the window bracket clips.)
+Sometimes the motor will be unable to un-jam the cable, in which case we will need to manually free it later.